-The shrines and monasteries built by different countries and in different times reflect the architectural traditions of the respective countries, and thus giving Lumbini an international feel with a message of universal friendship and brotherhood.
-About 30km east of Lumbini is the village of Tilaurakot, which is believed to have been the location of the Kapilvastu royal palace where the Buddha grew up as the Shakya dynasty prince, until he renounced it at the age of 29 in search of enlightenment.
-A tour & sightseeing of Lumbini destination will bring emancipation in one’s life, which is so pure, peace and prosperous to those who seek salvation from the filthy activities practiced in the world.
+The shrines and monasteries built by different countries and at different times reflect the architectural traditions of the respective countries and thus giving Lumbini an international feel with a message of universal friendship and brotherhood.
+About 30km east of Lumbini is the village of Tilaurakot, which is believed to have been the location of the Kapilvastu royal palace where the Buddha grew up as the Shakya dynasty prince until he renounced it at the age of 29 in search of enlightenment.
+A tour & sightseeing of Lumbini destination will bring emancipation in one’s life, which is so pure, peaceful and prosperous to those who seek salvation from the filthy activities practiced in the world.

-About 10 kilometers morth west of Taulihawa is a rectangular fortitied area popularly known as Arorakot, which is believed to be the natal town of Kanakmuni Buddha.
-There are remains of ancient moat and the fortification made of bricks.
-A brick lined will is seen to the south and an elevated mound is toward the northwest.
+About 10 kilometers northwest of Taulihawa is a rectangular fortified area popularly known as Arorakot, which is believed to be the natal town of Kanakmuni Buddha.
+There are remains of an ancient moat and the fortification made of bricks.
+A brick-lined will is seen to the south and an elevated mound is toward the northwest.

-About 5 kilometers southwest of Taulihawa, there is a village called Gotihawa where an Ashoka pillar is broke and lost.
+About 5 kilometers southwest of Taulihawa, there is a village called Gotihawa where an Ashoka pillar is broken and lost.
 The lower portion is 3.5 meters high and still intact.
-A huge Stupa is seen to the north east of the pillar.
+A huge Stupa is seen to the northeast of the pillar.

 About 2 kilometers northwest of Taulihawa on a roadside is the dilapidated village of Kudan.

 About 8 kilometer northwest of Taulihawa is another site of archaeological importance.
 The place has a quadrangular pond surrounded by bushes locally known as Niglisagar.
 On the western bank of the pond there are two broken pieces of the Ashoka Pillar, the longer one lying flat on the ground while the shorter ones stand erect.
 The pillar bears two peacocks on the top.